antoniogamiz/perl6-gsoc-application/README.md

 ### Implementation

-All these steps are have as a target [A new documentation system](https://github.com/perl6/doc/wiki/A-Redesign-of-the-Perl-6-Documentation-System), that some people in the community have already started.
-Currently, the doc repository contains several modules that could be independent and, in general, there is a big lack of test coverage so I will spend a considerable part of the time to reduce this fact.
+All these steps have as a target [A new documentation system](https://github.com/perl6/doc/wiki/A-Redesign-of-the-Perl-6-Documentation-System), that some people in the community have already started.
+Currently, the doc repository contains [several modules](https://github.com/perl6/doc/tree/master/lib) that could be independent.
+In addition, there is a big lack of test coverage so I will try to change that, develop new tools to improve the documentation process and upgrade existing ones to make them faster.

 #### Mini-doc repository